 It was common at one time to "dismiss" the evidence of 1 Corinthians 11:5, 10 (and a few would still argue this position).
 It was suggested that 1 Corinthians 11:2-16 did not refer to a meeting of the church but only to a private non-church gathering.
-The whole context of 1 Corinthians 11:2-14:40, the argument of 1 Corinthians 11:16, and the parallel between 1 Corinthians 11:2 and

-Marguerite Shuster, theologian, minister, and Harold John Ockenga Professor Emeritus of Preaching and Theology 11:17 make such an idea most untenable.
+The whole context of 1 Corinthians 11:2-14:40, the argument of 1 Corinthians 11:16, and the parallel between 1 Corinthians 11:2 and 11:17 make such an idea most untenable.
 Some have even suggested that 1 Corinthians 11:5 was only hypothetical, but such an approach is clearly an argument of desperation.